 Get Through Having Ptsd

-Edited by Anonymous, Robbi, Ephraim, Nlangster and 2 others
+Edited by Robbi, Ephraim, Nlangster, Shelley and 1 other

 Post traumatic stress disorder (PTSD) is a mental health condition that's caused by witnessing or experiencing traumatic or terrifying events.
 It plagues both military personnel and civilians, and is characterized by feelings of anxiety, fear, sadness, disconnection and constant painful memories of tragic events.
 If you feel like you're unable to cope with what happened, it's possible that you're experiencing PTSD.
 To determine if you're actually experiencing PTSD, visit a doctor or mental healthcare provider with your concerns.
 You can successfully treat PTSD through regular psychotherapy sessions, prescription medications and support groups.